Kiiza Eron: Cases

 Eron also led climate and environment activists to save and advocate for the conservation of Bugema Forest against Justice Ssekaana and they won.

+On January 7, 2025, Mr Kiiza, as one of the key lawyers in opposition figure Kizza Besigye's trial before the military court in Uganda, was convicted (without trial/hearing) on charges of contempt of court for "banging the angle bars and not listening to the chairman of the court" and sentenced to nine months in prison, which was largely seen as part of the Ugandan regime's unjust and unlawful mistreatment of whoever tries to challenge it, including lawyers in general.

 Personal life

 Eron is married to Sylvia Tumwebaze and the couple has two daughters.
 He enjoys pumpkin, sweet potatoes, indigenous mushrooms, and indigenous chicken as the foods he likes most.